-Storm’s land position is prospective for liquids-rich natural gas from the Montney formation and totals approximately 120,000 net acres (170 net sections) with 87 horizontal wells (81.9 net) drilled to the end of the fourth quarter.
+Storm’s land position is prospective for liquids-rich natural gas from the Montney formation and totals approximately 120,000 net acres (189 gross sections, 170 net sections) with 90 horizontal wells (83.4 net) drilled to the end of the first quarter.

-At the end of the fourth quarter, there were seven Montney horizontal wells (5.5 net) that had not started producing which included four wells (4.0 net) at Umbach and three wells (1.5 net) at Fireweed.
+At the end of the first quarter, there were eight Montney horizontal wells (5.0 net) that had not started producing which included two wells (2.0 net) at Umbach and six wells (3.0 net) at Fireweed.

-Recent wells at Nig Creek continue to exceed expectations:
+Recent wells at Nig Creek and Umbach continue to meet or exceed expectations:

-The four most recent wells in the upper Montney started producing in late October 2020 with the average IP120 being 9.4 Mmcf raw per day which is an average of 1,940 Boe per day sales with 25% liquids (250 barrels per day of condensate plus 230 barrels per day of NGL).
+the four most recent wells at Nig Creek started producing in late October 2020 from the upper Montney with the IP180 averaging 9.5 Mmcf per day raw which is approximately 1,950 Boe per day sales (8.9 Mmcf per day, 230 barrels per day condensate, 240 barrels per day NGL).

-At Fireweed (50% working interest), activity was restarted in the fourth quarter of 2020 after being deferred following the collapse in the WTI crude oil price in April 2020.
-Based on production history from offsetting horizontal wells, first year average field condensate-gas ratios are expected to be 30 to 70 barrels per Mmcf raw which is 100% to 400% higher than at Umbach and Nig Creek.
-There are currently three standing wells (1.5 net) with two completed wells (1.0 net).
-Activity in 2021 will include constructing a 50 Mmcf raw per day field compression facility with 19 kilometres of gathering and sales pipelines (50% working interest), drilling five wells (2.5 net), and completing three wells (1.5 net).
+At Fireweed (50% working interest), activity in the remainder of 2021 is expected to include construction of a 50 Mmcf raw per day field compression facility, completion and testing of the recently installed 19 kilometres of gathering and sales pipelines, drilling two wells (1.0 net), and completing three wells (1.5 net).
 First production is expected in the fourth quarter of 2021 from five wells (2.5 net).

 Through a predecessor company Storm began acquiring undeveloped land in the Horn River Basin of northeast British Columbia in 2008.
 As at December 2020, Storm had 100% working interest in 101 sections (68,000 net acres) which are prospective for natural gas from the Muskwa, Otter Park and Evie/Klua shales.
 Storm has one producing horizontal well in this area with cumulative production of 6 Bcf raw which was shut in for the majority of 2019 and produced intermittently in 2020 in response to improved commodity prices in the second half of the year.
 A core area totaling 30 sections has been proven to be productive through drilling of this well plus two vertical wells that were completed with final test rates of 900 Mcf per day over the final 24 hours of each flow test.
 Lands within the 30 section area have been continued through drilling and are not subject to expiry.
 The remaining 71 sections may be subject to expiry over a period of several years beginning in 2021.